Call for Applications for Fellows in the

 Description of Program

-The mission of the Center for Healthcare Improvement and Patient Safety at the University of Pennsylvania is to advance the field of quality improvement and patient safety in healthcare.
-Trainees in this Center will receive a degree in the Masters of Science in Health Policy Research (MSHP) program at Penn with a research focus in quality improvement and patient safety, while also gaining leadership experience in healthcare quality and safety administration.
+Trainees will receive a degree in the Masters of Science in Health Policy Research (MSHP) program at Penn with a research focus in quality improvement and patient safety while gaining leadership experience in healthcare quality and safety administration.

-This fellowship will specifically prepare graduates for careers in health services and health policy research related to healthcare improvement in academic, government, community, and industry settings.
-It will also prepare graduates for careers in healthcare administration in which knowledge and leadership in quality improvement and patient safety are increasingly needed.
+This fellowship will prepare graduates for careers in health services and health policy research related to healthcare improvement in academic, government, community, and industry settings and for careers in healthcare administration in which knowledge and leadership in quality improvement and patient safety are increasingly needed.